CMSV 311 Academic Warning/Academic Probation

 Policy Name: Academic Warning/Academic Probation

-The College of Mount Saint Vincent Master of Science Physician Assistant Program has established standards for academic performance.
+The University of Mount Saint Vincent Master of Science Physician Assistant Program has established standards for academic performance.
 All students in the program are expected to maintain good academic standing.
 The program considers a cumulative GPA of 3.00, or a “B,” to be evidence of good academic standing.
 Students are generally allowed one semester on probation to improve their academic performance and to raise their cumulative GPA to 3.00.
 Students with serious or continuing deficiencies will be academically dismissed from the program.

 A student in the Master of Science Physician Assistant Program who fails to satisfy the academic standards of the program usually will be placed on ‘Academic Warning’ or ‘Academic Probation.’
 There remains, however, certain instances and circumstances when a student who fails to satisfy the applicable academic standards will be dismissed from the program, even though they were not placed on a formal warning/probation status.
 Please see the Academic Dismissal Policy for more information.